 From one-on-one meetings to reviews and plans, putting those motivational activities into practice does require some dedicated time.
-As a busy sales leader, this will require some effort on your part.
+As a busy sales leader, this will require some effort.

 3. Go Out of Your Way

 Because no two persons are motivated similarly, you may need to go out of your way to make things happen for some sales professionals.
 Someone intrinsically motivated by career growth, for example, could be given tickets to a conference or an exclusive workshop series.

-We’ve covered the details of motivation – types of motivation, types of motivators, and how to put them into action, in this ultimate guide to sales motivation.
+In this ultimate guide to sales motivation, we’ve covered the details of motivation, types of motivators, and how to put them into action.
 Have a read for some actionable steps on how to move forward!

-And if you still find yourself sceptical about making sales motivation part of your small business culture, or if you have any questions in general, feel free to reach out.
+And if you still find yourself skeptical about making sales motivation part of your small business culture, or if you have any questions in general, feel free to reach out.
 We’d be happy to answer any questions in the comments section below!